-The above case is most likely to occur when a central bank is forced to raise short-term interest rates in view of the economy's risk of falling into stagflation.
-It is certainly critical for a central bank to maintain the credibility of monetary policy under characteristic, by designing those measures to unwind themselves as market function improve.
-Trichet (2009c) also emphasized that the ECB's unconventional policy measures were designed with exit consideration in mind, and that a number of measures would phase out naturally.
+^{38.} Nishimura (2009) argues that unconventional policy measures need to possess a self-fading characteristic, by designing those measures to unwind themselves as market function improve.
+Trichet (2009c) also emphasizes that the ECB's unconventional policy measures were designed with exit consideration in mind, and that a number of measures would phase out naturally.

-&lt;sup>33 Bernanke (2009c) argued that the Fed would be able to reduce its balance sheet in a smooth manner with interest payments to reserves, combined with the steps to reduce excess reserves, such as large-scale repurchasing agreements, term deposits to financial institutions, and the outright sale of its holdings of long-term securities.
+^{39.} Bernanke (2009c) argues that the Fed would be able to reduce its balance sheet in a smooth manner with interest payments to reserves, combined with the steps to reduce excess reserves, such as large-scale repurchasing agreements, term deposits to financial institutions, and the outright sale of its holdings of long-term securities.
 See also Dudley (2009) for further discussions on the Fed's money market operation to reduce its balance sheet.